History of Karate

 Introduction

 The origin of karate dates back more than a thousand years.
-It is believed that karate evolved from a system of physical training exercises taught to monks at the Shaolin Monastery in northern China many centuries ago by Daruma (Bodhidharma), a Buddhist monk from India.
+It is believed that karate evolved from a system of physical training exercises taught to monks at the Shaolin Monastery in northern China many centuries ago by a Buddhist monk of Indian descent, Daruma (Bodhidharma).
 These methods built up endurance and physical strength required by the monks to carry out the rigid discipline that was part of their religion.
-Daruma reasoned, so the legend goes, that to protect oneself against the local bandits various parts of the body, principally the arms (hand and elbow) and legs (knee and foot), could be fashioned into offensive weapons.
-In this way the fist becomes a hammer, the open hand can slash as a sword, thrust as a dagger, or rip like a tiger's claw.
-These techniques were reinforced by various exercises designed to harden the striking surfaces.
-Consequently a blow delivered by anyone having a pronounced buildup of the striking surface produced a most devastating effect.

 Okinawan origins